hash-bang/Reflib-Node/README.md

 parse(driver, content, [options], [callback])
 --------------
 The main parser function.
-This will take a string or buffer to process and return an emitter which should call `ref` for each reference found.
+This will take a string, buffer or stream to process and return an emitter which should call `ref` for each reference found.

 	var reflib = require('reflib');
 	reflib.parse('endnotexml', fs.readFileSync('./test/data/endnote.xml'))